evanmacbride/textbooks/README.md

 Provide notice to user when search returns no results.

-Add a "Get Started!" link to home page that will take user to Search & Manage or Log In (depending on their login status).

 Fine-tune header margins and alignment for mobile.

 Add scaling on function button hover.